kingsdigitallab/alice-thornton/frontend/posts/blog/2023-05-04-coronation-charles-II.md

 ![An old house of grey stone sits in the background of a verdant lawn, with trees and long grass.]({{"/assets/img/posts/st_nicholas.jpg" | url }} "St Nicholas, Richmond.
 Suzanne Trill, June 2022."){.media-right}

-> ...they had a show at Richmond of all kinds of sports and country expressions of joy and amongst the rest they shot off muskets and had soldiers of the townsmen of Richmond appeared in armour.[^2]
+> they had a show at Richmond of all kinds of sports and country expressions of joy and amongst the rest they shot off muskets and had soldiers of the townsmen of Richmond appeared in armour.[^2]

 Thornton was then staying at her Aunt Norton’s house, St. Nicholas, in Richmond.
 All the servants were keen to go to the show: